Induced utilization matters, in theory, but it had little effect, in fact, on the Union County study.

 I thank Milliman for putting a proper actuarial name on my concerns.
 I am not an actuary.

-When I first saw this, I took issue, suggesting that the details of the small difference might matter if the whole thing was looked at with sufficient granularity.
+When I first saw this, I took issue, suggesting that certain differences in the details of the two plans might matter if the whole thing was looked at with sufficient granularity.

 I since learned how to deploy the CMS AV calculator and CMS rules on induced utilization adjustment for risk transfer to get the granularity I sought.

-If you want an example of induced utilization, consider the Nextera SVVSD clinic — where the non-DPC cohorts gets a $750 HRA unavailable to DPC members, while paying only 10% co insurance versus 20% for the DPC members.
-This not only creates a huge selection bias that pushes the sick away from DPC, it drops healthy family members who were just brought along into a very favorable space for health care consumption.
+If you want an example of induced utilization large enough to warrant an adjustment of over 5% against a DPC provider, consider the Nextera SVVSD clinic — where the non-DPC cohorts gets a $750 HRA unavailable to DPC members, while paying only 10% co insurance versus 20% for the DPC members.
+Quite apart from generating a huge selection bias that pushes the sick away from DPC, the difference in plans means that non-DPC all members, including healthy family members who were merely brought along so one member could have the richer plan, find themselves in an easy space for health care consumption.